What is a Lump sum or Fixed price Contracts

 - Contractors risk is high (ill productivity and mismanagement can lead the project into a loss)

-- Improper details and specs in the design can lead project disputes
+- Improper details and specs in the design can lead to project disputes.

 - The design should be complete and available before the pre-contract process.

-In lump sum Contracts or fixed-price contracts, the contractor is evaluating the value of work as per the documents available.
-Mainly these documents can be specifications and the drawings.
-In pre-tender stage Contractor evaluates the cost to execute the project (based on the above documents such as drawings, specifications, schedules, tender instruction and the clarification received for the raised queries).
-And the contrast to these documents Contractor is evaluating and agreeing with the owner (or employer) to complete the works without exceeding the agreed lump sum amount.
+In fixed-price contracts, the Contractor is evaluating the value of work as per the documents available.
+Mainly price will determine based on specifications and the drawings.
+Apart from specs and drawings, the Contractor should refer to all available documents, such as schedules, tender instruction and the clarification received (for the raised queries).
+Also, the Contractor should request any missing information or documents before submitting the price.
+If not, the Client expects contactor to allow a budget for all these missing information.
+After evaluating and reviewing these documents, the Contractor is agreeing to complete the works without exceeding the agreed fixed price.

-The main condition of this contract type remains cost as agreed, Also the quality and the standard of the project according to the documents provided in tender stage.
-This is the simple explanation of the fixed-price contracts.
-But the Contractor is providing the rates and quantity breakdown for the lumpsum amount.
+The primary condition of this contract type is that, agreed budget should not alter (without any changes to the design or specs).
+Also, the quality and the standard of the project should keep according to the documents provided at the tender stage( quality cannot deviate without prior approval of the Client).
+These are all the critical characteristics of the fixed-price contracts.
+But the Contractor is providing the rates and quantity breakdown for the fixed price.

-Apart from the fixed price, The client may be agreed to pay fluctuation of the material costs separately.
-But the loses due to bad productivity and loses due to material delays should be bare by the contractor.
-Schedule of Payments is agreed in the signing of the contract and payments are released based on the agreed completion stages of the project.
+Apart from the fixed price, The Client may be agreed to pay fluctuation of the material costs separately.
+But the loses due to low productivity and loses due to material delays should be bare by the Contractor.

 Follow this link for a document which UNOPS used for Lump sum contracts.